OpenLibMathSeq/IntegerSequences.jl/README.md

 * Start with cloning the module [NarayanaCows](https://github.com/OpenLibMathSeq/IntegerSequences.jl/blob/master/src/NarayanaCows.jl) as a blueprint.
 Replace what is to be replaced.

-* Execute the module 'BuildSequences' which will integrate your module into 'Sequences'.
+* Execute the module 'BuildSequences' which will integrate your module into 'IntegerSequences'.

 * Send us a pull request.